Kyriosity/read-write/README+/software/tests/asQA/README+/tests-damp_vs_dry.md

 ### Dimensional growth

 * Miscellaneous sets of arguments (or test data) or even their order/combinations can make a difference.
-* External settings may be an alternative.
+* External settings may have alternatives.
-* Different features and functions will not repeat themselves but have the same effects to test\
+* Different features and methods will not repeat themselves but have the same side-effects to test\
-(especially error-proof)
+(especially for error-proof)
 * Possible vital <ins>test doubles</ins> for _Asserts_ and _Acts_ are subjects of tests (sometimes the first to show up).
 * Abuse of _Asserts_ and _Acts_ (as nulls or invalid values/calls) must be tested for error handling.